 Like the volunteers who joined other state-funded volunteer programs under weltwärts [DE], the alumni of the Freiwilligendienste-Freunde need to attend 25 days of seminars spread out before & after the service as a requirement.
 When the volunteers return home, the Ehemaligenarbeit invites them for a review seminar to look back at their experiences & the changes that resulted from their immersion abroad.
 Georg observed, “What happens to everybody is that they change.
 They grow up.
 They change their values & expectations of life.
 That is where the Engagementkollegs step in, as an offer that asks: What are the changes you experienced & what do you do with this change of values now?”

 Through trial & error, Georg & his team realized that autonomy is what makes Engagementkollegs successful in supporting & empowering the will of the youth after such a life-changing experience.
-“They get involved when it suits their interests.
+“They get involved when it is something that matters to them.
 But for them to be interested, they must have autonomy in choosing the theme that is relevant to them and that concerns the world.”

 That is why the Engagementkollegs is a series of alumni-led seminars, where former volunteers plan various course offerings, depending on the questions & themes that stir their interests.
 Georg shared, “The questions that come up are biographical, topics like how do we live together as a group, or how do we form visions in the group are woven in the process.”
 The alumni also asked questions regarding different ways of schooling, which is a relevant topic to them, as most of them are off to college.
 “They ask questions like, ‘how do I organize my education?’
 Do I follow a formalized way, like in a university?
 Or am I going to choose for myself, like how Andre Stern did, which is goal-learning?”, Georg added.
 Ideas for the upcoming seminars that emerged this year are anarchy, Waldorf education & music linked to motivation.
 The themes that have been popular over the years & will be tackled again in this cycle are self-development, meditation, biodynamic agriculture & Circular Economy.